 - Attract and incentivize employees back to the office

-- Increase employees’ sense of connection to each other and employer
+- Increase employees’ sense of connection to each other and employees

 So far, most strategies to achieve these goals are woefully inadequate, but not for lack of trying or good intentions.
 Most of the efforts just generally result in mere cosmetic changes or big talk, as opposed to fundamental or structural change with measurable ROI.
 How can companies truly get a grip on their building and office environments — without spending massive amounts of time or money — if they don’t understand what’s really happening within their walls, much less begin to realize their impact on the wider world?